dgroomes/rust-playground/notes/README.md

   For example, how does equality checking work when comparing a vector to another vector?
 * I'm getting the sense that Rust, in general, is on the very low end of observability when compared to other languages, especially those like Java and JavaScript which have big runtimes.
+* It's about 9 months since I did my first stint with the Rust Book and I haven't touched the language since, but I want to get back into it.
+As expected, I'm stumbling on ownership right out of the gate, but that's ok because the Rust Book is such a good teacher!
+After reviewing [Chapter 4: *Understanding Ownership*](https://doc.rust-lang.org/stable/book/ch04-00-understanding-ownership.html)
+  I realize I'm also confused about mutability.
+Where does mutability *bottom out*?
+For example, with `String::push_str`, how does the Rust compiler know this method does a mutable operation on the value?